Busk Margit Jonsson

-Busk Margit Jonsson (born 10 September 1929) is a Swedish soprano opera singer.
+Busk Margit Jonsson (10 September 1929 – 24 April 2026) was a Swedish operatic soprano.

+Life and career

-Jonsson was born in Malung, Dalarna County.
-She played many roles during her time at the Royal Swedish Opera from 1954 to 1983, and was awarded the prestigious "Jussi Björling scholarship" in 1975.
+Jonsson was born in Malung, Dalarna County, on 10 September 1929.
+She appeared in many roles during her time at the Royal Swedish Opera from 1954 to 1983, and was awarded the prestigious "Jussi Björling scholarship" in 1975.

-Jonsson has been guest host on the popular radio programme Sommar.
+She was guest host on the popular radio programme Sommar.

-From 1964 to 1977 she was married to Swedish actor Helge Skoog.
-She had been married to opera singer Ingvar Wixell before then.
+From 1964 to 1977, she was married to Swedish actor Helge Skoog.
+She had been married to opera singer Ingvar Wixell before.

 Her name follows traditional norms from Dalarna – Name of the family farm, personal name, patronymic.

+Jonsson died on 24 April 2026, at the age of 96.